Regis Groff: Death and legacy

-Regis Groff died on October 5, 2014.
+Regis Groff died on October 5, 2014, of lung cancer.
 He was 79 years old at the time of his death.

-Groff was remember by Denver Mayor Michael B. Hancock as a "truly great leader" who was in turns "a friend, a mentor, and an adviser" who reminded him of the need of elected officials "to stay focused on the community, to always put the needs of the people before politics."
+Groff was remembered by Denver Mayor Michael B. Hancock as a "truly great leader" who was in turns "a friend, a mentor, and an adviser" who reminded him of the need of elected officials "to stay focused on the community, to always put the needs of the people before politics."

 Groff's papers are housed by the Denver Public Library in Denver, Colorado.
-The collection consists of 8 archival boxes and 5 other containers of material, of which all save one are open for public research.
+The collection consists of 8 archival boxes and five other containers of material, of which all save one are open for public research.
 The single restricted box remains closed until 2030.

-Groff's son, Peter Groff, later served the same district as a member of the Colorado State Senate.
-His daughter, Traci L. (Groff) Jones is a published and nationally award Young Adult Author of three published books.
-He also has a campus named after him in northeast Denver Colorado.
-The Regis F. Groff campus, currently is a shared high school campus which houses KIPP High school and Strive Prep High School.
+Groff's son, Peter Groff, later served in the same district as a member of the Colorado State Senate.
+His daughter, Traci L. (Groff) Jones, is a published and nationally awarded Young Adult Author of four published books.
+He also has a campus named after him in northeast Denver, Colorado.
+The Regis F. Groff campus is currently a shared high school campus which houses KIPP High School and Rocky Mountain Prep RISE High School.